Black-crowned night heron: Taxonomy and name

-In the Falkland Islands, the bird is called quark, which is an onomatopoeia similar to its name in many other languages, like qua-bird in English, kwak in Dutch and West Frisian, kvakoš noční in Czech, квак in Ukrainian, кваква in Russian, vạc in Vietnamese, kowak-malam in Indonesian, and waqwa in Quechua.
+In the Falkland Islands, the bird is called quark, which is an onomatopoeia similar to its name in many other languages, like qua-bird in English, kwak in Dutch and West Frisian, kvakoš noční in Czech, квак in Ukrainian, кваква in Russian, vạc in Vietnamese, kowak-malam in Indonesian, hoactli ("wactli") in Nahuatl (cf. the scientific name of the New World subspecies), and waqwa in Quechua.

 Description

 Adults have a black crown and back with the remainder of the body white or grey, red eyes, and short yellow legs.
 They have pale grey wings and white under parts.
-Two or three long white plumes, erected in greeting and courtship displays, extend from the back of the head.
+One to eight (mostly two to four) long slender white plumes, erected in greeting and courtship displays, extend from the back of the head.
 The sexes are similar in appearance although the males are slightly larger.
 Black-crowned night herons do not fit the typical body form of the heron family.
 They are relatively stocky with shorter bills, legs, and necks than their more familiar cousins, the egrets and "day" herons.
 Their resting posture is normally somewhat hunched but when hunting they extend their necks and look more like other wading birds.
+For a short period during courtship at the start of the nesting season, the legs of adults turn bright salmon-pink, and the bare skin around the eyes blue.

+The subspecies differ little; nominate N. n. nycticorax and N. n. hoactli are particularly similar in plumage (some authors have considered N. n. hoactli a synonym of the nominate), but the latter is on average slightly larger.
+N. n. obscurus is the most distinctive subspecies, clearly darker than N. n. hoactli from further north in South America, but N. n. falklandicus is intermediate, with both paler and darker individuals occurring.

-Immature birds have dull grey-brown plumage on their heads, wings, and backs, with numerous pale spots.
+Immature birds have dull grey-brown plumage on their heads, wings, and backs, with numerous pale "teardrop" spots.
 Their underparts are paler and streaked with brown.
+Second and third year birds attain plumages increasingly similar to adults, but lacking the white head plumes.
 The young birds have orange eyes and duller yellowish-green legs.
 They are very noisy birds in their nesting colonies, with calls that are commonly transcribed as quok or woc.